Space-Ed/silk/README.md

 - base:
 -

-### Vacuum
+### Visor
-A vacuum is a structure whose primary function is to scan through incoming data and produce appropriate output, therefore it serves the role of dereferent, iterator, reducer and decider.
+A visor is a structure whose primary function is to scan incoming data and produce appropriate output, therefore it serves the role of dereferent, iterator, reducer and conditional.
 The default mode is a filter which outputs the parts of the incoming structure that match
 ![vacuum](diagrams/svg/vacuum_syntax.svg)
 ![selector](diagrams/svg/selector_syntax.svg)